xforever1313/Chaskis/Chaskis/Plugins/UserListBot/Readme.md

 Configuration
 =====

-The configuration file lives in /home/chaskis/.config/Chaskis/Plugins/UserListBot/UserListBotConfig.xml  There are two things to configure: command and cooldown.
+There are two things to configure: command and cooldown.

 ```XML
 <!--